 Creating compelling language for an advocacy campaign is an exercise that can be supported by a communications framework.
 We've put together a brief overview to help you create interesting, goal-oriented advocacy content so can support your advocacy mission.

-Step One: Identify the issue or challenge
+Step One: Identify the issue and challenges

 Depending on the underlying trigger motivating you to develop an advocacy campaign, the issue or challenge will most likely have revealed itself already.
-Specific policy changes, legislative bills and laws, or even broader social issues inspire the creation of advocacy campaigns.
+Specific policy changes, legislative bills, and laws, or even broader social issues inspire the creation of advocacy campaigns.
 Once you’ve identified the core issue your advocacy campaign is seeking to address, move to Step Two.

 Step Two: Monitor the issue environment

 Once you’ve identified the issue at the heart of your advocacy campaign, it’s time to monitor the chosen issue’s landscape.
 If the advocacy campaign is concentrated on a specific policy, research the broader policy environment.
 Are similar bills being considered at present?
 Have similar bills been presented to the legislature in the past?
 What happened?
 Which legislators are sponsoring the bill?
 Which legislators are likely to oppose or favor the bill?
 Developing a comprehensive communications strategy to support your issue is based on a deep understanding of the overall environment.
 Your goal is to become an expert in the area in which you’re working.